digital-duck/zinets_radicals/docs/arxiv/semantic-radicals-v0.5.md

   - Microbial: 酿 (fermentation = microbial growth)
   - Social metaphor: Good person = one showing growth potential

+- **耑 (growing to tip):** Plant shoot emerging from ground, growing upward to terminal point
+  - Botanical observation: Growing tip = both end of current growth AND beginning of new growth
+  - Physical extremity: 端 (edge/endpoint), 湍 (rapids at extremity)
+  - Concentrated specialization: 專 (focused/specialized), 團 (concentrated group)
+  - **Resolves famous beginning/end paradox:** The growing tip is simultaneously BOTH

 **Profound cognitive link:** "Growth is good, no-growth being bad (naturally and in human society)"

 **Why this matters:** Ancient farmers developed sophisticated understanding that:
-1. Not all seeds germinate (hidden viability)
+1. Not all seeds germinate (hidden viability) - 良
-2. Testing before planting = survival (seed selection technology)
+2. Testing before planting = survival (seed selection technology) - 良
+3. Growth proceeds to terminal points (apical meristem) - 耑
+4. Terminal points are where concentration/specialization happens - 耑
-3. Viability principle extends beyond agriculture (fertility, fermentation, personal development)
+5. Viability and directionality principles extend beyond agriculture (fertility, fermentation, personal development)

 **The metaphorical leap:** From "this seed germinates" (physical) → "this person is good" (moral)
-- Both require **revealing hidden potential through growth**
+- Both require **revealing hidden potential through growth** - 良
-- Both are **tested through observable development**
+- Both are **tested through observable development** - 良
+- Growth reaches extremes and concentrates at tips - 耑
 - Both are **survival-critical judgments** (seeds for crops, people for society)

 **See Appendix B for semantic network analysis and archaeological evidence.**